-- In our recent Navigator survey, 81% of Americans opposed any cuts to Medicaid.
-72% opposed cuts to SNAP and Head Start funding.
+- In our recent Navigator survey, 73% of Americans opposed any cuts to Medicaid and 80 percent opposed cutting Medicaid to fund tax cuts for the wealthy and Big corporations. - In March, 72% opposed cuts to SNAP and Head Start funding.
 Put simply: Americans consistently reject slashing essential programs that people rely on to fund billionaire tax breaks. - People see the impact of these programs on their communities and don't want them attacked for billionaire gain.
 When asked about budget priorities, 62% of Americans said it is more important to "protect important programs that Americans rely on," while only 38% preferred cuts. - Americans are under no illusion about who wins and loses in these cuts.
 80% of Americans have friends or family who receive Social Security benefits, and 60% know someone who receives Medicaid benefits.
 Most believe that the Republican tax plan is designed to serve the wealthy, with the rich and big corporations seen as the biggest winners in Trump's plan. - The top concern in Navigator's testing on Trump's tax cuts was "Trump's tax plan wouldn't help middle and working class people struggling to deal with rising costs," followed closely by "Trump's tax plan would cost the government billions and limit... programs like Social Security and Medicare." - While this plan presents a major vulnerability for its supporters, it also presents an opportunity for its opponents Democrats in Congress.
 People have deep concerns that Congressional Democrats are not looking out for "working people" and "people like them."
 Grounding opposition to this plan in those traits strengthens progressives' core brand.